NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 For example, a Present Weather Observation (previous field) of 0 and a Present Weather Codes field of 929999999 notes that there is heavy rain for this data period (usually hourly but depends on the number of intervals per hour field in the “Data Periods” record).

-#### Field:  Precipitable Water
+#### Field:� Precipitable Water

 This is the value for Precipitable Water in mm.
-(This is not “rain” – rain is inferred from the PresWeathObs field but a better result is from the Liquid Precipitation Depth field)).
+(This is not rain - rain is inferred from the PresWeathObs field but a better result is from the Liquid Precipitation Depth field)).
 It is not currently used in EnergyPlus calculations (primarily due to the unreliability of the reporting of this value).
 Missing value is 999.

-#### Field:  Aerosol Optical Depth
+#### Field:� Aerosol Optical Depth

 This is the value for Aerosol Optical Depth in thousandths.
 It is not currently used in EnergyPlus calculations.
 Missing value is .999.

-#### Field:  Snow Depth
+#### Field:� Snow Depth

 This is the value for Snow Depth in cm.
 This field is used to tell when snow is on the ground and, thus, the ground reflectance may change.
 Missing value is 999.

-#### Field:  Days Since Last Snowfall
+#### Field:� Days Since Last Snowfall

 This is the value for Days Since Last Snowfall.
 It is not currently used in EnergyPlus calculations.
 Missing value is 99.

-#### Field:  Albedo
+#### Field:� Albedo

 The ratio (unitless) of reflected solar irradiance to global horizontal irradiance.
 It is not currently used in EnergyPlus.

-#### Field:  Liquid Precipitation Depth
+#### Field:� Liquid Precipitation Depth

 The amount of liquid precipitation (mm) observed at the indicated time for the period indicated in the liquid precipitation quantity field.
-If this value is not missing, then it is used and overrides the “precipitation” flag as rainfall.
-Conversely, if the precipitation flag shows rain and this field is missing or zero, it is set to 1.5 (mm).
+If this value is not missing, then it is used and overrides the “precipitation” flag as rainfall.� Conversely, if the precipitation flag shows rain and this field is missing or zero, it is set to 1.5 (mm).

-#### Field:  Liquid Precipitation Quantity
+#### Field:� Liquid Precipitation Quantity

 The period of accumulation (hr) for the liquid precipitation depth field.
 It is not currently used in EnergyPlus.